 Megan set up Polgreen Physiotherapy after completing her Masters degree in Veterinary Physiotherapy.
-We are based on the Somerset/Wiltshire border and work within the South West of the UK.
+We are based near Sherborne and work within a 30 mile radius in the South West of the UK.

 Polgreen Physiotherapy took over a previous physiotherapy business and has combined this wealth of experience with Megan’s current knowledge of the field.